acryptos/docs.acryptos.com/README.md

 ACryptoS offers two products on the Binance Smart Chain (BSC).

-1. Yield Farming Optimizer: ACryptoS Vaults
+1. ACryptoS Vaults (Yield Farming Optimizer)

-2. Stablecoin DEX: ACryptoS StableSwap
+2. ACryptoS StableSwap (Stablecoin DEX)

 At the same time,we understand the importance of tokenomics.